pulumi/docs/content/docs/reference/pkg/python/pulumi_vsphere/_index.md

 <code class="descname">extra_config</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_vsphere.VirtualMachine.extra_config" title="Permalink to this definition">¶</a></dt>
 <dd><p>Extra configuration data for this virtual
 machine.
-Can be used to supply advanced parameters not normally in configuration, such as data for cloud-config (under the guestinfo namespace).</p>
+Can be used to supply advanced parameters not normally in configuration, such as instance metadata.</p>
 </dd></dl>

 <dl class="attribute">